garygause/portfolio/README.md

 ### Exmaple Projects

-You can also view example projects I write using various frameworks as part of my learning and reference efforts.
+You can also view example projects I have written using various frameworks and technologies as part of my ongoing learning efforts.

 - [next-example-projects](https://github.com/garygause/next-example-projects)
 - [react-example-projects](https://github.com/garygause/react-example-projects)